Tag Archive | Lewis Reed photos

 The various departments were filled to overflowing with high-class exhibits.
 The main exhibition hall was devoted to farm products and garden products, household displays, flowers, fruits, etc. The household department had an endless array of preserves, jellies, canned fruits, bread, cakes, candles, pies, fancy articles, and works of art.
 Sanders & Stayman and E. F. Droop & Co. of Washington, had excellent displays of musical instruments in this hall.
 Examples of locally grown produce were abundant in the main hall.
 Peaches, apples, plums, damsons, cantaloupes and watermelons were piled up in tempting array.
 The poultry show was also a place of interest.
 Many fine chickens, turkeys, geese, ducks and pigeons were being shown.

 The Fair was always attended by large numbers of out-of-town visitors from other Maryland counties like Frederick, Howard, and Carroll counties, as well as attracting out-of-state fair-goers from the District of Columbia and neighboring counties in Virginia.
 Vehicles were assigned places all around the fairgrounds, and the park was completely surrounded.
-What is fascinating to me is, with all of these early cars painted in black, how on earth would you find your car?
+What I find especially amusing is the thought of trying to find your car afterward when nearly every early automobile was painted black, how could anyone tell them apart?

 The Race Track